+- 5.10.3.1 Where the estimated value of the fees is less than or equal to R300 000 (VAT inclusive) and the duration of the appointment is less than one year, the selection of a consultant to provide the required service shall follow a formal written price quotation procedure as described in this Policy. - 5.10.3.2 Responsible agents must endeavor to ensure that there is rotation in respect of inviting suitably qualified consultants to quote. - 5.10.3.3 A price/preference points system, as described in the preferential procurement section of this Policy, must be applied to such quotations. - 5.10.3.4 Where it is in the interests of the Municipality to follow an advertised process, a formal competitive bidding process in accordance with the requirements of this policy may be followed.

+5.10.4 Single-source Selection

-- 5.10.2 Procurement Process (over R200 000) - 5.10.2.1 Where the estimated value of the fees exceeds R200 000 (VAT inclusive), or where the duration of the appointment will exceed one year, consulting services shall be procured through a competitive bidding process. - 5.10.2.2 The practice of breaking out (parcelling) consultant appointments in order to circumvent the competitive bidding process is not permitted. - 5.10.2 Procurement Process (up to R200 000) - 5.10.2.1 Where the estimated value of the fees is less than or equal to R200 000 (VAT inclusive) and the duration of the appointment is less than one year, the selection of a consultant to provide the required service shall follow a written price quotation or a formal written price quotation procedure as described in this Policy. - 5.10.2.2 Responsible agents must endeavour to ensure that there is rotation in respect of inviting suitably qualified consultants to quote. - 5.10.2.3 A price/preference points system, as described in the preferential procurement section of this Policy, must be applied to such quotations. - 5.10.2.4 Where it is in the interests of the Municipality to follow an advertised process, a formal competitive bidding process in accordance with the requirements of this policy may be followed. - 5.10.3 Single-source Selection - 5.10.3.1 National Treasury Guidelines provide for single-source selection in exceptional cases.
-The justification for single-source selection must be examined in the context of the overall interests of the Municipality and the project. - 5.10.3.2 Single-source selection may be appropriate only if it presents a clear advantage over competition: - a.
-For services that represent a natural continuation of previous work carried out by the consultant, and continuity of downstream work is considered essential; - b.
-Where rapid selection is essential; - c.
-For very small appointments; - d.
-When only one consultant is qualified, or has experience of exceptional worth for the project. - 5.10.3.3 The reasons for single-source selection must be fully motivated in a report and approved by the Bid Adjudication Committee prior to conclusion of a contract, provided that if the award is for an amount of R200 000 (VAT inclusive) or less, such award shall be approved by the Chief Financial Officer.
+- 5.10.4.1 National Treasury Guidelines provide for single-source selection in exceptional cases.
+The justification for single-source selection must be examined in the context of the overall interests of the Municipality and the project. - 5.10.4.2 Single-source selection may be appropriate only if it presents a clear advantage overcompetition: - 5.10.4.2.1 For services that represent a natural continuation of previous work carried out by the consultant, and continuity of downstream work is considered essential; - 5.10.4.2.2 Where rapid selection is essential; - 5.10.4.2.3 For very small appointments; - 5.10.4.2.4 When only one consultant is qualified, or has experience of exceptional worth for the project. - 5.10.4.3 The reasons for single-source selection must be fully motivated in a report and approved by the Bid Adjudication Committee prior to conclusion of a contract, provided that if the award is for an amount of R300 000 (VAT inclusive) or less, such award shall be approved by the Chief Financial Officer.